 - Something that looks bleak can surprisingly turn out to be promising.

-- The arising of Inner insight.
+- The rise of Inner insight.

 If ill defined:

-- Doom. this is the card of Morgan the Fate.
+- Doom.
+This is the card of Morgan the Fate.

-- Finality, Tragedy, and ultimate fate; However, it is release, freedom from past restraint and a new lightness and/or a kind of salvation.
+- Finality, Tragedy, and fate; However, it is release, freedom from past restraint and a new lightness and/or a kind of salvation.

 - This card depends on the surrounding cards to show whether it is fate or rebirth.

-Thank you for your interest, comments and supportive donations.
+Thank you for your interest, comments, and supportive donations.
 May you live long and prosper!